 It can take longer and cost more to pay off your credit card balance when you have to pay interest.
 A portion of each credit card payment goes toward interest and the rest actually reduces your balance.
 Using a credit card with a 0% APR can help you avoid interest and pay off your balance much faster and at a lower cost.Back to top

 Many people don’t realize just how much money they spend on credit card interest.
 The following table will give you an example of the amount of interest you can save over 15 months with a 0% APR credit card and a $2,500 credit card balance.

 |Repayment period||15 months||15 months||15 months|

-As you see, a 0% APR credit card can save you a significant amount of money.
+As you can see, a 0% APR credit card can save you a significant amount of money.
 The higher your interest rate, the more interest you’ll pay on the same credit card balance.
-Not only that, having a higher interest rates means you’ll have to make bigger payments to pay off your credit card balance within the same timeframe.Back to top
+Not only that, having a higher interest rate means you’ll have to make bigger payments to pay off your credit card balance within the same time frame.Back to top